technology-toolbox/website/content/blog/jjameson/2010/03/18/avoiding-problems-with-the-using-statement-and-wcf-service-proxies.md

 Shortly after starting to troubleshoot the problem, I discovered the following  error in the event log:

+{{< blockquote "font-italic text-danger" >}}

-> The communication object, System.ServiceModel.Channels.ServiceChannel, cannot
-> be used for communication because it is in the Faulted state.
+The communication object, System.ServiceModel.Channels.ServiceChannel, cannot be used for communication because it is in the Faulted state.

+{{< /blockquote >}}

 I also noticed from the stack trace that the error occurred while calling the **Dispose** method of the Web service proxy class.